hindu-comm/weblogs/manasataramgini/2013/08/2013-08-03_big-science-and-grant-driven-science-and-how-discoveries-are-made.md

 discoveries.

 Propensity for these archetypes also show sex-specific differences:
-Women are infrequent in all categories except 5 where in certain types of actions they might be more common than men.
+Women are infrequent in all categories except 5where in certain types of actions they might be more common than men.
 Women can also be capable in certain aspects of 1 and 2 especially in sciences such as cognitive science and astronomy.
 This stems from the biological difference in the